forestbiotech-lab/miRPursuit/docs/source/intro.rst

 Introduction
 ============

-miRPursuit is an open source project developed by the `Forest biotech lab <http://www.itqb.unl.pt/research/plant-sciences/forest-biotech>`_ to automate the management of workloads in sRNA identification process.
+miRPursuit is an open source project developed by at the `Forest Biotech group <http://www.itqb.unl.pt/research/plant-sciences/forest-biotech>`_ to automate the management of workloads in

-Objectives
+### Objectives

-The main goal of this pipeline is to aggregate independent module into a pipeline to automate the process of extracting information from sequenced data.
+The main goal of this pipeline is to aggregate independent modules into a pipeline to automate the process of extracting information from sequence data.

-Pros:
+####Pros:

 Data in these project is usally genarate in various libraries which have to be processed independantly

-Cons:
+####Cons:

-Outputs
+##Outputs

 Expression per lib
 conseved sRNAs